wtistang/LibertyGettingStarted-Lab/README_ori.md

     <kbd>![image052](./images/media/image052.png)</kbd>

-10. Switch back to Visual Studio Code and change the source code of the servlet response text to something like this: **helloWorld - Example HTTP GET request for HTTPServlet**
+10. Switch back to Visual Studio Code and change the source code of the servlet response text to something like this:

     <kbd>![image053](./images/media/image053.png)</kbd>